zowe/zowe-explorer-vscode/docs/Developer's ReadMe.md

 4. Next, open gulpfile.js found in the root directory of the repository.
 Add the following information: { folderName: `'ISO-639-3-Code'`, id: `'vscode-locale-id'` } to the `languages` array.
 For example, for Chinese add: `{ folderName: 'zho', id: 'zh-cn' }`.
 You can find the vscode locale id [here](https://code.visualstudio.com/docs/getstarted/locales).

-5. Make sure you have the vscode language pack of this new language installed and to see the localized result, first run the `yarn run package` command in terminal.
+5. Make sure you have the vscode language pack of this new language installed and to see the localized result, first run the `yarn workspace vscode-extension-for-zowe package` command in terminal.
 Then press F1, run the Configure Display Language command, and select the locale id of your translated language.

 ### How to Donate Translations